What is it?

 The high-quality Megane cockpit is enhanced in Renaultsport 265 guise with some focused additions, questionable yellow trim and, in the Cup, a sublime set of hard-backed sports seats.
 It’s quite grown up and a little on the refined side, but there’s still a layer of engagement to be had.
 Subtle sporting intent, rather than a full-on sports effect.

-There’s one big problem with the Renaultsport Megane 265: it’s an expensive car.
-Even the more basic (and rawer, better-driving) Cup weights in at nearly £25,000, with the regular car reflecting its higher equipment level with a steeper list price.
-The hot Megane isn’t the most economical of cars either, meaning it’s still a heart-over-head decision - but with one exception: the 2012 Megane range now gets a four-year warranty, the best of any similarly potent hot hatch.
+There’s one big problem with the Renaultsport Megane 265, as we’ve mentioned: it’s an expensive car.
+The must-have Cup pack means it effectively starts at almost £28,500, which is eye-watering when cars as good as the new Seat Leon Cupra are around.
+The hot Megane isn’t the most economical of cars either, meaning it’s still a heart-over-head decision – but with one exception: the Megane range now gets a four-year warranty, the best of any similarly potent hot hatch.
 That’s got to give you confidence if you’re the hard-driving type...